intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 1. Copy `keys` and `password`
     ```bash
     cd trusted-big-data-ml/scala/docker-graphene
-    # copy keys and password into current directory
+    # copy keys and password into the current directory
     cp -r ../.././../scripts/keys/ .
     cp -r ../.././../scripts/password/ .
     ```
 2. Prepare the data
-   To train a model with ppml in bigdl, you need to prepare the data first.
-The Docker image is taking lenet and mnist as example. <br>
+   To train a model with PPML in BigDL, you need to prepare the data first.
+The Docker image is taking lenet and mnist as examples. <br>
    You can download the MNIST Data from [here](http://yann.lecun.com/exdb/mnist/).
 Unzip all the files and put them in one folder(e.g. mnist). <br>
    There are four files. **train-images-idx3-ubyte** contains train images, **train-labels-idx1-ubyte** is train label file, **t10k-images-idx3-ubyte** has validation images    and **t10k-labels-idx1-ubyte** contains validation labels.
 For more detail, please refer to the download page. <br>
    After you decompress the gzip files, these files may be renamed by some decompress tools, e.g. **train-images-idx3-ubyte** is renamed to **train-images.idx3-ubyte**.
 Please change the name back before you run the example.  <br>

-3. To start the container, first modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:
+3. To start the container, firstly modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:
     ```bash
     ./deploy-local-spark-sgx.sh
     sudo docker exec -it spark-local bash